For third party promoters

 If you're a publisher such as a newspaper that's just publishing an election advertisement that someone else is promoting, you're not a third party promoter.

-Find out more in the third party handbook.
+Find out more about the rules in the third party handbook.

 Get in touch if you have questions about being a third party promoter.